Latest News

 Possession of an unloaded shotgun or rifle on a public way is punishable by only a fine – $100 to $1,000.
 Additionally, possession of a loaded shotgun or rifle on a public way can mean jail time – up to two years in the House of Corrections (jail) and a fine between $500 and $5,000.

-Possession of a large capacity shotgun or rifle is a different offense.
-Furthermore, possession of a loaded large capacity shotgun or rifle is a felony punishable by up to 10 years in prison.
-Possession of an unloaded large capacity shotgun or rifle along with a partially loaded large capacity loader is similarly a felony punishable by up to 10 years in prison and a $10,000 fine.
+Possession of a large-capacity shotgun or rifle is a different offense.
+Furthermore, possession of a loaded large-capacity shotgun or rifle is a felony punishable by up to 10 years in prison.
+Possession of an unloaded large capacity shotgun or rifle along with a partially loaded large-capacity loader is similarly a felony punishable by up to 10 years in prison and a $10,000 fine.

-Large capacity is defined as being able to accept more than 10 rounds in a semi-automatic handgun or rifle, a shotgun able to accept more than five shotgun shells.
+Large capacity is defined as being able to accept more than 10 rounds in a semi-automatic handgun or rifle, and a shotgun able to accept more than five shotgun shells.
 A .22 rifle does not fit under this definition.

 If you carry (or have in your car) a firearm while under the influence of any drug or alcohol, it is a misdemeanor in Massachusetts (MGL ch.
 269, s.
 10H).
 The offense can be punished by up to two-and-a-half years in the House of Corrections (jail) and a fine up to $5,000.
 This section applies even if you have a license to carry a firearm.